-We celebrate diversity in Scouting and autistic adults and young people are welcome in our Scout Groups.
-There are already some great things we do as Scouts that support young autistic people, for example our structured sessions and our balanced programme.
+In Scouts, we celebrate diversity and autistic adults and young people are welcome in our Scout Groups.
+There're already some great things we do as Scouts that support young autistic people, such as our structured sessions and our balanced programme.

 The range of activities and experiences offered, help them and their non-autistic friends in many ways to develop skills for life.
-However, there are also some things that people on the autism spectrum may find challenging and need extra support with.
+However, there're also some things that people on the autism spectrum may find challenging and need extra support with.

 Autism is a lifelong, developmental disability that affects how a person communicates with and relates to other people, and how they experience the world around them.

 Autistic people are autistic for life.
 Autism is not an illness or disease, and it can’t be ‘cured’.
 All autistic people share certain characteristics, but being autistic affects different people in different ways.
 Autism can have both positive and negative effects on someone’s life.

 Autistic people will share diagnostic areas, but the ways these areas present are different for everyone.
 Some autistic people also have learning disabilities, mental health needs, or other conditions, so people need different levels of support.

 There're different names you might hear used for Autism, which reflect different features that individuals present with and when a diagnosis was made.

 Research from 2015 suggests that there isn't one term that everyone prefers.
 Many prefer first person ‘autistic person’, rather than ‘person with autism’ and this first-person terminology is used on these pages.

 It’s important to check with the person (and their family in the case of young people) about the language they use to talk about their diagnosis.
 For example, some autistic young people or adults who join Scouts may have already been given a diagnosis of Asperger syndrome, and they may prefer to use this term when talking about their diagnosis.

 You can read more about these terms on the National Autistic Society pages.